DrZhivago1/The-Birds-and-the-Bees---CF-Patch/README.md

 Load after "Cyber Fauna" and "The Birds and the Bees"

 ### Features
 - Adds simple (80% efficiency) and bionic (125% efficiency) reproductive organs for animals.
+Restores fertility.

 ### Known issues
 - No known issues.
 Save compatible.